 Golf instructors teach many different approaches to the takeaway.

 There are countless ways to start from the vertical setup position and get the club 90 degrees up into the backswing.
-You can set your wrists early, you can shift off the ball and lift your arms, you can lift off the ball, lift your arms and set the club early, you can try and turn...
+You can set your wrists early, you can shift off the ball and lift your arms, you can lift off the ball, lift your arms and set the club early, you can try to turn...

 It's Not Just Club Position

-Certainly it's inefficient.
+It is certainly inefficient.
 In terms of rotary motion, centripetal force always moves in the opposite direction of centrifugal force.

 - Centripetal force is the action: You take action by moving in toward center